-Die Fohlen have expressed a strong interest in acquiring the services of the Netherlands international striker, who has been linked with a host of clubs across EuropeBorussia Monchengladbach have joined the race to sign young Twente striker Luuk de Jong, according to Youri Mulder, an assistant coach at the Eredivisie outfit.
+Die Fohlen have expressed a strong interest in acquiring the services of the Netherlands international, who has been linked with a host of clubs across EuropeBorussia Monchengladbach have joined the race to sign young Twente striker Luuk de Jong, according to Youri Mulder, an assistant coach at the Eredivisie outfit.

-The forward, 21, has enjoyed a sparkling season, netting 23 goals in 30 league appearances for Steve McClaren's side.
+De Jong, 21, has enjoyed a sparkling season, netting 23 goals in 30 league appearances for Steve McClaren's side.

 But with Twente dropping out of contention for Champions League qualification, De Jong has been tipped to make a move abroad in the summer, with the likes of Liverpool and Newcastle United touted as possible destinations.